gmalim/attractmode_support/README.md

 Python program to update Attract-Mode MAME romlist with additional game data:

-- Replace *AltTitle* field with display title
+- The *AltTitle* field is replaced by a display title.
-- Replace *Buttons* field with sortable title
+- The *Buttons* field is replaced by a sortable title.
-- Replace *Extra* field with formatted tag to indicate whether there is hiscore, benchmark, bezel and/or controls data available
+- The *Extra* field is replaced by a formatted tag to indicate whether hiscore, benchmark, bezel and/or controls data are available.
+This can be used to contruct Attract-Mode filters.
-- The latter allows hiscore, benchmark, bezel and controls data availability to be used in Attract-Mode filters.

 <a name="start" />